NFL star Malcolm Jenkins: This is why I protest

 Jenkins tells NBC Nightly News his form of protest was intended to honor Olympic track legends John Carlos and Tommie Smith - who famously raised their fists during the 1968 Mexico City Games medal ceremony.
 He's not sure if he will continue to protest during the anthem this upcoming season.

-“I hope what I do off the field, you know, lives way longer than what I do on the field,” Jenkins said.
+“I hope what I do off the field, you know, lives way longer than what I do on the field,” he said.

 NBC BLK's Todd Johnson contributed to this report.